anttipham/Recommender-Systems/assignment4/README.md

   - When the movie is not higher in the recommendations due to a tie
     - "The movie has the same score as another movie in the recommendations.
 The movie was not higher in the recommendations because the order is not defined for movies with the same score."
   - "It is possible that the movie is simply not suitable enough to be higher on the recommendations for the group.
 The movie has received a score of r on average.
 The other movies could be more suitable for the group."

+This explanation engine is implemented in the `assignment4/assignment4.py/position_absenteeism` function.

 ## Results